 Can You Qualify for Both SSI and SSDI Monthly Benefits?

-Important: We updated this article in August 2023 to make sure all info below is both current and correct.
 Making ends meet without a job can be extremely difficult, even if you get Social Security disability insurance benefits (SSDI).
-Those without enough work history to qualify for SSDI may still apply for monthly Supplemental Security Income (SSI).
-According to the Social Security Administration (SSA), about 9% of applicants aged 18-64 in 2022 qualified for both SSI and SSDI benefits.
-While this number may seem small, it represents 1,076,000 Americans.
+Those without enough work history to qualify for that program may still apply for monthly Supplemental Security Income (SSI).
+According to the Social Security Administration (SSA), about 9% of applicants aged 18-64 in 2024 qualified for both SSI and SSDI benefits.
+While this number may seem small, it represents 950,000 people.
 Most people cannot qualify for benefits from both programs.
 But for a select few, dual enrollment can be extremely helpful.

 Even though the SSA manages both programs, they have different eligibility requirements and average monthly payments.
 SSI benefits are need-based, while SSDI is determined by how many work credits you’ve earned within your work history.
-When you apply for both SSI and SSDI, your health issues must meet the SSA’s definition of disabled in order to qualify.
+When you apply for both benefit payments, your health issues must meet the SSA’s definition of disabled in order to qualify.
 That said, each program uses different non-medical eligibility rules to approve or deny each request for monthly benefits.
-Applying for both SSI and SSDI is called a “concurrent claim” — and getting benefits may be simpler than you think.
+Applying for both programs is called a “concurrent claim” — and getting benefits may be simpler than you think.

 How to Apply for Concurrent SSI and SSDI Benefits